XRPLF/xrpl-dev-portal/content/references/data-api.md

 ## Get Validator Manifests
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routes/network/getManifests.js "Source")

-Retrieve manifests signed by a specified validator, used to designate ephemeral key to sign proposals and validations. _(New in [v2.3.7][])_
+Retrieve manifests signed by a specified validator.
+(Manifests, also called _subkey authorizations_, designate the ephemeral key a validator uses to sign proposals and validations.) _(New in [v2.3.7][])_

 **Note:** The Data API does not have a comprehensive record of all manifests.
 The response only includes data that the Data API has recorded.